-Section 11.0 The ESPY Golf Swing Coach for Beginners
+Section 11.0 The GOLFER’S BRACHS-PALMER Golf Swing Technique for Beginners

 11.1 The best method for a beginner to start playing golf is to play two-man or four-man scramble for the first five or six rounds.
 There will be less pressure on the beginner during the first rounds of golf, without hindering others.
 The scramble technique translates into better results, with increased confidence.
 Scramble golf is like training wheels for the golfer.
 During these first rounds, the beginner’s objective is to make good contact and hit the fairway, without concern for distance or score.
 Distance and scoring will come later, as the golfer becomes proficient with the ESPY Golf Swing.
 In scramble golf, players make their own tee shots from the tee box, and then all other shots, including putts, are played from the best ball position.